 A small museum off Main Street keeps the history of the Coal Creek, Fraterville, and Briceville Mines.
-When I arrived, two friendly ladies greeted me, set up a short video, then gave me a private tour.
+When I arrived at the Coal Creek Miners Museum, two friendly ladies greeted me, set up a short video, then gave me a private tour.

 One lady led me through the progression of miner strikes and revolts against insufferable conditions, illustrated by glass prints and framed documents.

 There is an exhibit room with territory maps and scales, and one in the back that tells of the 1902 Fraterville Mine disaster.

 Many did not die immediately, but were trapped and slowly suffocated to death.
 You can read letters some of them wrote while waiting for their last breath to pass.